 If a fertilised egg gets stuck and begins to grow inside the tube, it can cause the tube to burst, which can sometimes lead to severe and life-threatening internal bleeding.

 If you're diagnosed with an ectopic pregnancy, you may be given medication to stop the egg growing or have surgery to remove it.

 As well as increasing your risk of having an ectopic pregnancy, scarring or abscesses in the fallopian tubes can make it difficult for you to get pregnant if eggs can't pass easily into the womb.

-It's estimated about 1 in 10 women with PID become infertile as a result of the condition, with the highest risk for women who delayed treatment or had repeated episodes of PID.
+You could become infertile as a result of the condition.
+There's a higher risk of infertility if you delay treatment or had repeated episodes of PID.

-But a long-term study in the US showed that women who'd been successfully treated for PID had the same pregnancy rates as the rest of the population.
+But a long-term study in the US showed that people who'd been successfully treated for PID had the same pregnancy rates as the rest of the population.

 Blocked or damaged fallopian tubes can sometimes be treated with surgery.

 If this isn't possible and you want to have children, you may want to consider an assisted conception technique, such as IVF.

 IVF involves surgically removing eggs from the ovaries and fertilising them with sperm in a laboratory, before putting the fertilised eggs into the womb.